 I'm so glad to have all of you as students again next year!
 After having read mostly short nonfiction in Humanities 101, it's time to return to fiction stories, novels, plays, and poems as you move on to AP Literature & Composition.
 This will be a rigorous course, and you will have the possibility of earning college credit with a high score on the AP English Literature & Composition exam at the end of the year.
-To reactivate and/or strengthen your fiction-reading skills and passion, please read The Kite Runner, by Khaled Hosseini, and complete the assignment outlined below by Friday, September 6, 2024.
+To reactivate and/or strengthen your fiction-reading skills and passion, please read The Kite Runner, by Khaled Hosseini, and complete the assignment outlined below by the first day of school, which is Friday, September 5, 2025.